Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Featureslow maintenance | attract pollinators | disease resistent

-When to PlantIn the spring after any danger of frost.
-You can also plant in early fall with at least six weeks to establish roots before the first hard frost.
+When to PlantIn the spring, after any danger of frost.
+You can also plant for at least six weeks in early fall to establish roots before the first hard frost.

-Excellent for marking the transition from summer to fall in your cottage garden, Japanese anemones have delicate paper-like flowers.
-These come in pink or white flowers, with yellow stamens in the center.
+Japanese anemones are excellent for marking the transition from summer to fall in your cottage garden.
+They have delicate paper-like flowers in pink or white, with yellow stamens in the center.

-Japanese anemone’s graceful blooms and timeless appeal can enhance the beauty and seasonal interest of your cottage garden as it transitions from summer to fall.
+Japanese anemone’s graceful blooms and timeless appeal can enhance your cottage garden’s beauty and seasonal interest as it transitions from summer to fall.

 fall garden perennials Japanese Anemone